 Even though this definition is simple, there is a point where things become more complicated.
 A single natural flavor can consist of 50 to 100 different components.
 Often, these include solvents, emulsifiers, and preservatives—substances that preserve the natural ingredients being used or help them mix with each other.
 Sometimes, these additives are synthetic.
 Even though they are less than likely to hurt you, they do present some gray area in terms of differentiating natural from artificial flavors.

-Can I find flavor ingredients on my beverage?
+Can I find specific flavor ingredients on my beverage?

-Unfortunately, regardless of natural or artificial flavors, the FDA does not require flavor companies to disclose individual ingredients as long as all of the ingredients have been deemed GRAS (generally recognized as safe).
-This protects the proprietary formulas but allows for many flavor chemicals to be included under the word ‘flavor’ on the ingredients list.
+Regardless of whether natural or artificial flavors are used, the FDA does not require flavor companies to disclose individual ingredients that make up those flavors – so long as all of the ingredients have been deemed generally recognized as safe (GRAS).
+This protects the proprietary formulas and allows for many flavor chemicals to be included under the word ‘flavor’ on the ingredients list.